Key Environmental Reporting Triggers for Developers in NSW

 Environmental reporting is frequently mandated through development consent conditions.
 These conditions may require reports to be submitted before construction, during works or prior to occupation.

 Such conditions are legally binding and must be satisfied in the manner specified.
 Failure to comply can delay construction certificates, occupation certificates or final sign-off.
-For this reason, environmental reporting should be considered an integral part of project delivery, not an administrative afterthought.
+For this reason, environmental reporting should be considered an integral part of project delivery and coordinated with remediation and validation requirements.

 Referral Agency Requirements